 Over the next few years I worked in kitchens across the country from Butlins in Bognor Regis to the National Convention Centre in Birmingham getting as much experience as I could, finally settling in Brighton where I was able to specialise in vegetarian and vegan cooking.

 When my son came along I decided the long unsociable hours of catering were no longer for me.
-I hung up my apron and went back to school to follow my other passion for the social sciences, embarking on a new career in local government.
+I hung up my apron and went back to school to follow my other passion for the social sciences, embarking on a new career in public service.
 12 years later for a bit of fun and to make a bit of extra cash I applied for a stall at Bexhill Farmers Market rekindling my love for cooking and so the Samafels story began.